 VCS Operations Alt+`

 GoLand provides a lot of typing assistance features, such as automatically adding paired tags and quotes, and detecting CamelHump words.

 When the focus is on a tool window with a tree, list, or table, start typing to see matching items.

 Some actions in GoLand provide more results when you execute them multiple times.
 For example, when you invoke basic code completion with Ctrl+Space on a part of a field, parameter, or variable declaration, it suggests names depending on the item type within the current scope.
-If you invoke it again, it will include classes available through module dependencies.
+If you invoke it again, it will include types available through module dependencies.
 When invoked for the third time in a row, the list of suggestions will include the whole project.

 - Resize tool windows